-This single-block wine is sourced from just 0.5 ha of 22-year-old Chardonnay vines within the Faultline block.
+This single-block wine is sourced from just 0.5 ha of 23-year-old Chardonnay vines within the Faultline block.
 Compared to the Farrago block the soil contains less ironstone and more deep clay, leading to wines containing an earthy depth and a fuller, richer palate.
-The grapes were gently whole-bunch pressed directly into French oak barriques (of which 15% were new), where fermentation occurred spontaneously with ambient yeasts.
-Following fermentation, the wine was aged on lees (without battonage) for 11 months, with the only racking occurring directly prior to bottling.
+The fruit was gently whole-bunch pressed directly into French oak barriques (16% of which were new), and fermentation occurred spontaneously with ambient yeasts.
+Following fermentation, the wine was aged on lees (without battonage) for 11 months and was racked only once, directly prior to bottling.
 The wine was bottled without fining and with minimal filtration.

 JeremyOliver.com, May 2020